rangle/ngCourse2/handout/routing/redirects.md

 This tells the router to redirect to component-one when matching the empty path ('').

 When starting the application, it will automatically navigate to the route for `component-one`.

-> pathMatch is an optional property that defaults to 'prefix' which determines whether to match full URLs or just the beginning.
-When defining a route with empty path string we must set pathMatch to 'full', otherwise it would match all paths.